Everybody needs a vacation every once in awhile. It’s estimated that 49.6 million Americans travel between Memorial Day and Labor Day.

 This trail is known to birdwatchers as one of the best places to see birds in the area.
 The trail is covered with a variety of trees and shrubs, a lot of birds call the trail home.

 There’s a lot to see along this trail.
-You’ll see an old stone fence from an old homestead in the area, and plenty of trees.
+You’ll see an old stone wall from an old homestead in the area, and plenty of hardwood trees.

 Look out for plenty of American goldfinches, sparrows, and wrens when you’re on this trail.